rebeccatraceyt/bake-it-til-you-make-it/README.md

      - Username (unique identifier)
      - Email Address
      - Password (hashed)
-     - User Image (not required, default used in its place)
+     - User Image (not required, default can be used in its place)

 - The remaining fields (**favourite_recipes** and **is_admin**) are provided default values, ensuring that, on registration:
      - **favourite_recipes** array is empty.
      - **is_admin** value is **False**.

-- If a user favourites a recipe, that Recipe's **_id** will be included in the **favourite_recipes** array.
+- If a user favourites a recipe, that Recipe's **id** will be included in the **favourite_recipes** array.

 ### Recipes Collection
 - When creating a recipe, the user provides:
      - Recipe Name
-     - Recipe Image (not required, default used in its place)
+     - Recipe Image (not required, default can be used in its place)
-     - Recipe URL Source (not required in the event it is not an online recipe)
+     - Recipe URL Source (not required, in the event it is not an online recipe)
      - Description
      - Category
      - Difficulty Level